-Have you ever given away a project, though, and wished you could take it back?
+As a leader, have you ever given away a project and wished you could take it back?

-Maybe it was the wrong fit.
+Maybe it was the wrong fit for the person.
 Perhaps the person was overloaded with other responsibilities.
-It could be they simply weren’t cut out for the task.
 You may have misjudged their potential, so you gave them the delegation.
 Now you wish you hadn’t.

 What do you do?